Dysgraphia is a condition that affects handwriting.

 There are a number of subtypes of this disorder, but they can all occur with dysgraphia.

-As a result, speech therapy treatments for ADHD often involve treatment for dysgraphia as well.
+As a result, speech therapy for ADHD often involve treatment for dysgraphia as well.

-Another commonly found learning disability with dysgraphia is dyslexia, which is a reading disability.
+Another commonly found learning disability with dysgraphia is dyslexia, which is related to reading.

 Children with both dysgraphia and dyslexia will have challenges with focus, switching attention, sustained attention, and orthographic coding.